qlik-oss/corectl/docs/corectl_build.md

 ### Options

 ```
+      --bookmarks string     A list of generic bookmark json paths
       --connections string   Path to a yml file containing the data connection definitions
       --dimensions string    A list of generic dimension json paths
   -h, --help                 help for build